-The slave to a read-type transaction transmits the addressed longword The way in which the remaining longwords of data first. are transmitted depends on the address that was transmitted.
-In most cases, the address transmitted during a read-type transaction will be data-length aligned (for example, if the transaction is of octaword length and address bits A(3:0) = 0000).
-In these cases, the remaining octaword longwords (one for quadword and three for length will be transmitted in ascending address transactions) order.
-However, if the initially addressed longword was not data-length aligned (for example, an octaword transaction with address bits A < 3:0 > = 1000), then the remaining longwords will be transmitted in ascending address order until the top of the data-length aligned block reached, at which time a "wrap" will occur, and the next is base address of the transferred longword will be located at the transferred data-length aligned block.
-Longwords are then in ascending address order until the entire block has been transferred.
+The slave to a read-type transaction transmits the addressed longword of data first.
+The way in which the remaining longwords are transmitted depends on the address that was transmitted. cases, the address transmitted during a read-type transaction will be data-length aligned (for example, if the transaction is of octaword length and address bits A<3:0> = 0000).
+In these cases, the remaining longwords (one for quadword and three for octaword length be transmitted in ascending address order. will transactions) However, if the initially addressed longword was not data-length aligned (for example, an octaword transaction with address bits A<3:0> = 1000), then the remaining longwords will be transmitted ascending address order until the top of the data-length aligned block reached, at which time a "wrap" will occur, and the next transferred longword will be located at the base address of the data-length aligned block.
+Longwords are then transferred ascending address order until the entire block has been transferred.
 A read-type transaction in which the address is not data-length aligned is called a "wrapped read."